 - Schedule meetings, manage calendars, and coordinate team logistics

-- Upload content to website and social media platforms
+- Upload content to the website and social media platforms

-- Prepare reports using Google Analytics, HubSpot, and other marketing tools
+- Prepare weekly reports using Google Analytics, HubSpot, and other marketing tools

 - Assist in managing email marketing campaigns and updating contact lists